litinoveweedle/hassio-addons/taptap/DOCS.md

 If you use Modbus to Ethernet converter connected to Home assistant server this will be its TCP port, default is `502`.

-### Option: `taptap_module_ids`
+### Option: `taptap_modules_serials`

-Comma separated list of Tigo modules IDs as those communicate on the Modbus.
-These IDs are numbers typically starting from 2 and each next module has +1.
-If you replace one Tigo module by another new module will get new ID.
-The addon will log if there will be any messages received from unknown ID (not listed here).
+Tuple of modules friendly names as defined by user and modules serial numbers in the format `NAME1:SERIAL1, NAME2:SERIAL2,...` Tigo modules serial numbers can be found on the modules barcode stickers or in the Tigo cloud.
+Serials have `X-XXXXXX` format.
+Program will log any unknown serial number so you can use it to discover serials if you do not know them.
+Be aware that messages with serial numbers are emitted rarely, very often only during night time!
+Wait as lest 24hrs for the complete discovery!
+To allow for monitoring to start as soon as possible (before receiving all serials), addon will temporarily assign Tigo modules to the user names randomly at the first run.
+Once serials are received, addon will enumerate all sensors to match user defined names.
+Once detected serial numbers and mapping to user names are stored in the addon persistent storage in HA and stored information will be reused for any future addon runs.

-### Option: `taptap_module_names`
+### Option: `taptap_topic_name`

-Comma separated list of the Tigo modules names you would like to see in Home Assistant in corresponding entities names.
-Enter in the same order as IDs.
+Name to be used as device name in the Home Assistant, default is `tigo`.
+This will be also used as MQTT topic (together with topic prefix) to post messages on MQTT to Home Assistant.

 ### Option: `taptap_topic_prefix`

 MQTT topic prefix used on the MQTT to post messages so Home Assistant can read those, default is `taptap`.
-There is typically no need to change this setting.
+There is typically there is no need to change this setting.

-### Option: `taptap_topic_name`

-MQTT topic name used on the MQTT to post messages so Home Assistant can read those, default is `tigo`.
-This name will be also used in name of the Home Assistant TapTap device and entities.

 ### Option: `taptap_update`